ziaongit/Converter-Application/README.md

-# Weight Converter App
+# Converter Application
-This is a simple weight converter app using JavaScript and Bootstrap 4 for the user interface.
-With this application you can convert pounds to grams, kilograms and ounces.
-This will be pure vanilla JavaScript with no JavaScript libraries or frameworks.
+This Application converts weight and length. in weight, it converts pound to the gram, kilogram, ounces, and tons.
+Similarly, in length, it converts kilometer to meter, centimeter, millimeter, and miles.

+## Technologies
+This is a simple converter application which converts
+1. Bootstrap 4
+2. Pure vanilla JavaScript with no JavaScript libraries or frameworks